Burwood/cromwell/docs/backends/Google.md

 ### Virtual Private Network

-Cromwell can arrange for jobs to run in specific GCP private networks via the `config.virtual-private-cloud` stanza of a PAPI v2 backend.
+Cromwell can arrange for jobs to run in specific GCP private networks via the `config.virtual-private-cloud` stanza of a Batch backend.
 There are two ways of specifying private networks:

 * [Literal network and subnetwork values](#virtual-private-network-via-literals) that will apply to all projects